 Intent/Clarification: This is the model number from the manufacturer related to the type of device implanted.
-There is no drop-down list of model numbers for aorta devices.
+There is no drop-down list of model numbers for aorta devices available immediately.
+If not available leave blank.
+Please refer to the FDA web site for detailed explanation of UDI.

-Definition: Indicate the Unique Device Identifier (UDI) of aorta device #05 if available, otherwise leave blank.
+Definition: Indicate the Unique Device Identifier (UDI) of a device #05 if available, otherwise leave blank.
 Note that the UDI is not the same as the serial number.

 Intent/Clarification: This is a unique identifier that will be on each device.
-It may not be available immediately.
-If not available leave blank.
-Please refer to the FDA web site for detailed explanation of UDI.
+It may not be